technicalguru/docker-mailserver/README.md

 * Postfix's main ports can be protected by TLS.
 Please make use of this as it increases security of your setup.
 In fact, the Postfix setup was never tested thoroughly without TLS so it is possible it will not work properly - especially when passwords are required.
-* PostfixAdmin and Roundcube are Web User Interfaces that are exposed as HTTP only.
+* PostfixAdmin, OpenDKIM and Roundcube provide Web User Interfaces that are exposed as HTTP only.
 An attacker could easily copy your network traffic and read your passwords.
 Make sure you have an appropriate Ingress Controller or Reverse Proxy in front and your traffic is routed internally on your host only.
 * If your internal network traffix in a Kubernetes cluster is crossing node borders, you will need to ensure that it is encrypted.